blessingtutka/SoundWay/README.md

 📄 License
 ------------------------------------------------------------
 This project is distributed under the terms of the Creative Commons BY-ND 4.0 license.
-A signed annex grants exclusive adaptation and redistribution rights to the authors of the project within the context of the INFOM435 course.

-The full annex is available in: legal/licenseSoundWay.pdf

 ⚠️ Any unauthorized modification, redistribution, or removal of attribution will be considered a license violation and may result in a GitHub DMCA takedown.